Welcome to a world of compassion and care.

-Today, the Kalote Animal Trust is spread over almost half an acre (20,000 sq feet.)
-But this is insufficient to accommodate our animals and the added enclosures needed for the wildlife.
-So, we have put a down payment on 2 acres of land (Approx. 80,000 sq feet) adjacent to our property.
+Today, the Kalote Animal Trust is spread over almost 4 acres.
 The property is pictured here with the wire fence.
-The aim is to build state-of-the-art enclosures for our rehab program, as well as to grow our own organic fodder for our grazing animals.
+The aim is to build state-of-the-art enclosures for our rehab program, space for paddocks as well as to grow our own organic fodder for our grazing animals.

 Sridhar Gorthi is a Partner at Trilegal, and is part of the corporate practice group of the firm.
 His areas of expertise include M&A, joint ventures and private equity.

 Moreover, he is an alumnus of National Law School, Bangalore India and is also a member of the Bar Council of Maharashtra and Goa.
 When not actively practising law, Sridhar is either diving, writing and performing short stories or spending time at Kalote.

 Pia is a famous model and ex VJ with Channel V. She is also a popular anchor for TV shows and has participated in reality shows like Life mein ek baar and Khatron ke khiladi.
 Pia has been an avid animal lover since she was a little girl.
 An active member of Peta, Pia has always been someone who fights for the rights of animals.
 She is also an animal communicator and has volunteered for numerous animal welfare NGOs.